 Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 Attaching directly to your stair treads, stair lifts fold out of the way when not in use, allowing a safe passageway for those walking up or down the stairs.
-Arrow Lift has helped thousands of customers regain access to their entire home, and we would love to help you do the same.
+Arrow Lift has helped thousands of customers regain access to their entire home with professional stair lift installation, and we would love to help you do the same.

-We only provide top-rated stair lifts built to the highest safety standards.
+We only provide top-rated stair chair lifts built to the highest safety standards.

-Whether your staircase is straight or curved, inside or outdoors, we can design and install the ideal model for you.
+Whether your staircase is straight or curved, inside or outdoors, we can design and install the ideal stair lift model for your needs.

-With no need for construction and easy to operate features, stair chair lifts provide a seamless way to overcome accessibility challenges.
+With no need for construction and easy to operate features, our home stair chair lifts provide a seamless way to overcome accessibility challenges.

 Stair Lift FAQs